 We love Chicago not only for its deep-dish pizza, sports teams, charming neighborhoods and lake views but also for its world-class museums—namely, The Field Museum.
-Where else can your kids see gems and diamonds from around the world, human and animal mummies, animal dioramas, SUE, the most complete Tyrannosaurus Rex fossil ever discovered, and a cast of the largest dinosaur found to date?
-Read on to hear about their newest creepy-crawly exhibit and programs that inspire curiosity about our world, past and present.
+Where else can your kids see gems and diamonds from around the world, human and animal mummies, animal dioramas, and SUE, the most complete Tyrannosaurus Rex fossil ever discovered?
+As a treat, Field Museum is treating IL residents to free basic admission the entire month of February!
+Read on to hear about the exhibits you’ll see and programs that inspire curiosity about our world, past and present.

 Don’t get too creeped out, but all around us, bugs have built an amazing world that we rarely notice.
 They can camouflage themselves as flowers, communicate with flashing lights, and even perform “brain surgery” to turn their prey into zombies.
-The Museum is giving visitors a peek into this hidden world now through Apr.
+Fantastic Bug Encounters gives visitors a peek into this hidden world now through Apr.
 19, 2020.
-In this hands-on experience, visitors will discover how bugs’ incredible adaptations are changing the world through interactives, larger-than-life models and a bug zoo where visitors will be able to see (and even hold) live bugs from all over the planet.
+Discover how bugs’ incredible adaptations are changing the world through interactives, larger-than-life models and a bug zoo where visitors will see (and even hold) live bugs from all over the planet.
 More details.

 2. 3D Movies